Headache Neck Pain Release Helps Relax Neck Muscles Associated With Headaches

 That’s not all!
 It can also be used to treat the upper and lower back.
 Flip it to the flat double edge and you can treat other areas like the gluteal muscles and piriformis muscle spasm.

 It is very compact so it takes up very little space and is easy to travel with or for use at work or vacationing.
 I like to apply heat therapy before a 10-15 minute relaxing treatment lying with the neck on this device.
-By slowly rotating the head and/or performing the neck exercises while lying on this, a concentrated massage is delivered to the areas involved, and when used in conjunction with the other methods described at Neck Solutions, can be an effective way to relieve neck related headaches.
+By slowly rotating the head and/or performing the nodding neck stretching while lying on this, a concentrated massage is delivered to the areas involved, and when used in conjunction with the other methods described at Neck Solutions, can be an effective way to relieve neck related headaches.

 Techniques Using The Headache Neck Pain Release Tool